klappi-s/VisualizationSandbox/apl/README.md

 ## src_fluent — Compile-time typed registry with a fluent adaptor

-A compile-time/static registry where types and dimensions are encoded in the type system (templates).
-Adds a fluent/builder-style adaptor so you can start empty and accumulate slots ergonomically while preserving static guarantees.
+A compile-time/static registry where types and dimensions are encoded in the registries type (via. template).
+Adds a fluent/builder-style adaptor so you can start empty and accumulate slots ergonomically in new updatet registry instances while preserving static guarantees.

 ### Registry (compile-time typed)
 - Approach: Compile-time registry with ID→slot mapping resolved at compile time.
 Visitors and dispatch are resolved statically.